A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Trials on the Synthetic Cases

 \subsection{Case 1}

-We first find the best conventional inversion results with respect to the true model by conducting multiple conventional inversions using different values of $p_s$, $\alpha_i$, and $p_i$ (i = x or z) with or without sensitivity weighting.
+We first find the best conventional inversion results with respect to the true model by a grid search over the hyper-parameter space.
+Namely, we conduct multiple conventional inversions using different values of $p_{s,x,z}$, $\beta_s$, $\alpha_{s,x,z}$ with or without sensitivity weighting.